SABS-R3/software-engineering-day6/_episodes/04-diagnosing-issues-improving-robustness.md

 ~~~
 {: .language-python}

-Running the tests not results in the following assertion error, due to the division by
+Running the tests now results in the following assertion error, due to the division by
 zero as we predicted.

 ~~~